MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase3.md

 - **Microsoft.Intune.MAM.SDK.DownlevelStubs.aar**: This AAR contains
   stubs for Android system classes that are present only on newer devices but that are referenced by methods in [MAMActivity].
-Newer devices will ignore these stub classes.
+Newer devices ignore these stub classes.
 This AAR is necessary only if your app performs reflection on classes deriving from `MAMActivity`, and **most apps do not need to include it**.
 The AAR contains ProGuard rules to exclude all its classes.